slclark/scrambled-eggs/README.md

 This boilerplate is for converting websites into a repository that keeps WP files out of version control.
+Download this repo and move original `wp-content` into it, and follow the instructions below.

 # Instructions for converting old sites to the new boilerplate: